Share this

 Temperature Effects on Viscosity

 The viscosity of liquids decreases rapidly as they heat up, and vice versa.
-Some commonly pumped fluids, such as gear oil, have viscosities that increase exponentially when the temperature decreases
+Some commonly pumped fluids, such as gear oil, have viscosities that increase exponentially with temperature.

 It’s essential to understand the operating temperature range of the pumped fluid so that the best method of handling the viscosity changes can be discussed.
 For example, cold temperature additives are used for fuels like diesel.
 Newer oils, such as those used in electric vehicle lubrication, are formulated with viscosity enhancers.